cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

     username           v-token-crdb-rol-thfLPlFwex0k9Op0P8qA-1653528652
     ~~~

-1. Connect to the CockroachDB cluster with your Vault-generated dynamic secret credentials
+1. Connect to the CockroachDB cluster with your Vault-generated dynamic secret credentials.

-    1. Using the previous output, add the crdb-role credentials to your environment:
+    1. Using the previous output, add the `crdb-role` credentials to your environment:
         {% include_cached copy-clipboard.html %}
         ~~~shell
         export USER_NAME=v-token-crdb-rol-thfLPlFwex0k9Op0P8qA-1653528652 # generated CockroachDB client username